 When dealing with osteoarthritis, mobility and activity are actually key ingredients to managing its symptoms.
 There are also a number of medications and therapies to help with the inflammation and pain osteoarthritis brings.
 In fact, in the United States alone, tens of millions of dollars are devoted annually to keeping osteoarthritis at bay.
 Be sure to discuss your health and treatments with your doctor.

-While Osteoarthritis may seem to be a somewhat accepted and common bane in life, arthritis researchers everywhere are determined to find a way to put a permanent stop to its aches and pains.
+While osteoarthritis may seem to be a somewhat accepted and common in many people’s lives, arthritis researchers everywhere are determined to find a way to put a permanent stop to its aches and pains.

-For more than three decades, the Arthritis National Research Foundation (ANRF) has been awarding research grants to scientists who are devoted to getting to the root of Osteoarthritis.
+For more than four decades, the Arthritis National Research Foundation (ANRF) has been awarding research grants to scientists who are devoted to getting to the root of osteoarthritis.
 One of the keys lies in safeguarding and preserving joint cartilage so that it remains impervious to OA’s attack.

-Because of your charitable donations to the ANRF, 91 cents of every dollar goes toward important arthritis research, including numerous grants to researchers in Lupus, Rheumatoid Arthritis, Juvenile Rheumatoid Arthritis, related Autoimmune Disorders and the most common one of them all – Osteoarthritis and its related disorders.
-Be sure to follow our research progress and remain updated on the most recent findings and treatments at curearthritis.org today.
+Because of your charitable donations to the ANRF, numerous grants to researchers in osteoarthritis, lupus, rheumatoid arthritis, juvenile arthritis, related autoimmune diseases have been given.
+ANRF is committed to getting your donations to the researchers as 91 cents of every dollar goes toward this important arthritis research.
+Be sure to follow our research progress and remain updated on the most recent findings and treatments at CureArthritis.org/Arthritis-Research today.

 * statistics from the CDC, Center for Disease Control and Prevention, www.CDC.gov